How to Buy a House home

 Higher Monthly Income.
 Obviously the more you can afford to pay for a home, the bigger the loan you can get.
 The bank limits your monthly mortgage payment (including taxes and insurance) to no more than 28 to 36% of your monthly income.
 What determines where you fall on that scale is the size of your down payment and your credit score.
 In any event, the higher monthly payment the bank allows, the bigger the loan they'll give you.

 This 28 to 36% figure is called the Housing Ratio.
 For example, if you make $3000/mo. and the bank uses a housing ratio of 33% then the bank figures you can afford $990/mo. in mortgage payments ($3000 x 28%).
-Note that the amount you can borrow is also limited by how much debt you have.
-Just because the Housing Ratio says your payments can be up to $990/mo., any debt you have couldbring that figure down.
-We'll cover that later on.
+(They also limit how much you can borrow based on how much debt you have, but we'll cover that later.)

 Lower Monthly Debt payments.
 The less money you already owe, the bigger the loan you can get.
-The bank limits your monthly mortgage payment (including taxes and insurance) to no more than 36 to 42% of your total monthly debt, including your mortgage payment.
+The bank limits your monthly mortgage payment (including taxes and insurance) to no more than 36 to 42% of your total monthly income, including your mortgage payment.
 This figure is called the Debt Ratio.
-For example, you make $3000/mo., have $500/mo. in debt, and the bank uses a debt ratio of 38%.
-They limit your total monthly debt to $1140 ($3000 x 38%).
-But you already have $500/mo. in debt, so that means you have $640/mo. left over for your mortgage payment.
+For example, let's say you make $3000/mo., have $500/mo. in debt, and the bank uses a debt ratio of 38%.
+They'll limit your total monthly debt to $1140 ($3000 x 38%).
+You already have $500/mo. in debt, so that means you have only $640/mo. left over for your mortgage payment.

 What determines where you fall on the 36 to 42% scale is the size of your down payment and your credit score.
 In any event, the higher monthly payment the bank allows, the bigger the loan they'll give you.